-The various R packages provide, between them, a huge range of model fitting abilities.
-Perhaps the most widely used model fitting function is lm(), where the lm stands for linear model.
-The example of the use of lm() that appears below is designed to demonstrate the far reach of models that may be fitted using this function.
-It is an example that stretches the meaning of the word linear.
+The various R packages provide a huge range of model fitting abilities.
+The first such function that will be described is lm(), i.e., linear model.
+The example below is designed to demonstrate the far reach of models that may be fitted using this function.
+Linear models are linear in the model parameters, not necessarily in the variables.
 The lm() function will fit any model for which the fitted values are a linear combination of basis functions.
 Each basis function can in principle be an arbitrary transformation of one or more explanatory variables.
-"Additive models" may be better terminology.

 The lm() function assumes that the random term is i.i.d. (independently and identically distributed) normal.
 Various R packages, of which nlme is (or was, until lme4 came along) perhaps the most important, include functions that allow a more general form of random term.
 In the example in Section 7.3 below, there are i.i.d. random ("error") terms at two levels, between units and between groups to which the units belong.
 (In this case, the groups were different sites where experiments were conducted.)
-This simple form of non-i.i.d. random structure has sufficient complication to show how important it can be to take account of random structure in the random term, and to illustrate the possibilities for misleading inference when structure in the random part of the model is ignored.
+This simple example shows how important it can be to take proper account of the random structure, and to illustrate the possibilities for misleading inference when this structure is ignored, effectively assuming an i.i.d. model.